Book Summary: Atomic Habits by James Clear

 Motivation is Overrated; Environment Often Matters More

-- Because the cues in your environment are signals for your habit loops, it’s important to amplify the cues you have for good habits.
+Because the cues in your environment are signals for your habit loops, it’s important to amplify the cues you have for good habits.
 For example, if you want to go to the gym more often, at night, you could put your gym clothes in plain sight so that when you wake up in the morning, you’re reminded that you want to go to the gym.

-- If you’re struggling to let go of some bad habits, it can help to change your environment so that you’re not surrounded by old cues that lead to the behavior you want to change.
+If you’re struggling to let go of some bad habits, it can help to change your environment so that you’re not surrounded by old cues that lead to the behavior you want to change.

 The Secret to Self-Control

-- If you want to eliminate a bad habit, it’s helpful to make the cue for that habit invisible.
-Let’s say you love snacking on chips at lunchtime, and you want to eat healthier.
-Instead of relying on self-control to avoid the chips that you have on the counter, you can simply not buy chips at the grocery store and instead buy apples.
-If the chips aren’t in the house and on the counter, you’re not likely to crave or eat them.
-This is much more effective than relying on willpower and self-control, which don’t work in the long run.
+If you truly want to eliminate a bad habit, it’s helpful to make the cue for that habit invisible.
+Let’s say you love snacking on chips at lunchtime, and you want to develop better eating habits.
+Instead of relying on self-control to avoid the chips that you have on the counter, you can simply not buy chips at the grocery store and buy apples instead.

-The 2nd Law: Make it attractive
+The 2nd Law: Make It Attractive

 How to Make a Habit Irresistible